 The main concern with all prospective spa pool owners is, “How much is that going to cost?”
 This post will provide an overview, including how much your spa pool will cost to run, how you can keep your electric bill low and exactly which spa pool is perfect for your needs.

-How much does it cost to run a spa pool or swim spa?
+How much electricity costs to run a spa pool?

 The good news is that the bulk of the costs associated with a spa pool is paid upfront.
 It is best you spend more money upfront if you want to save on electricity.
 The primary way that manufacturers reduce running costs is by way of spa insulation, and this can get expensive.
 Spa pools are an investment, and the more money you put in initially, the better quality you can expect.
 You can also expect your electric bill to be far larger if you try to save some money upfront on your tub.